 Using vibrato on a tin whistle is probably not the favorite technique among Irish traditional musicians.
-It originally comes from classical music, but it’s worth giving a mention as tin whistle players generally use it, especially in slower tunes.
+It originally comes from classical music, but it’s worth giving it a mention as tin whistle players generally use it, especially in slower tunes.
 At least in terms that it might help to practice the air articulation, which is a good foundation and in favor of fingering ornaments that you will use more frequently.

 What is vibrato and when to use it on a tin whistle?

 Technically speaking, vibrato is a technique of adding tonal vibration to notes by making slight pitch variations.
 Also, in terms of rhythm, these variations need to be evenly spaced to make vibrato sound correctly.
 You will hear it more often in slow airs or ballads than in fast-tempo tunes.
 It adds emotion to a melody and is somewhat natural to use it on long notes, especially on phrase endings.

 How to do tin whistle vibrato?

-There are two most common ways of doing vibrato on a tin whistle:
+There are two common ways of doing vibrato on a tin whistle:

 - Using the fingers